MI Support Logo

 Safety and security

-Java updates often contain security patches and improvements that protect your computer from hackers and malware.
-By keeping Java up to date, you reduce the risk of your system being compromised.
+Java updates often contain important security patches that protect your computer from hackers and malware.
+By keeping Java up to date, you minimize the risk of security holes that could lead to your system being compromised.

 Performance